Enhancing brain tumor MRI with APT weighted imaging

 MRI is widely used for visualizing primary brain tumors and secondary lesions in oncology patients.
 Its excellent soft tissue contrast and functional imaging provide radiologists information on the location, size, morphology, composition and physiology of lesions to help them in diagnosing and staging.
 Still, there are cases where radiologists would like to have additional capabilities for their diagnosis, for instance in distinguishing high-grade and low-grade tumors with more confidence and ultimately for performing the numerous follow-up MRI exams without contrast administration in children after brain tumor resection.

-In the United States alone, nearly 80,000 new cases of primary brain tumor are expected to be diagnosed in 2017, including more than 26,000 primary malignant brain tumors.[1]
-Gliomas represent 75% of all malignant tumors, and 55% of these are glioblastoma with 12,930 cases predicted for 2017.[1,2]
+In the United States alone, approximately 90,000 new cases of primary brain tumor are estimated to be diagnosed every year, including more than 26,000 primary malignant brain and other CNS tumors for 20231,2.

 APT reflects concentration of endogenous proteins in brain tumor